 Cover Type Relevance Why It Matters Typical Limit

-Crop Insurance Essential Covers loss of crops due to weather events - hail, frost, wind, flood, and drought.
-A single hailstorm can destroy an entire orchard's crop worth $200,000 - $1M+.
-For viticulture, this extends to grapes on the vine.
-Crop insurance is the foundation of horticultural risk management.
+Crop Insurance Essential Covers loss of crops from weather events - hail, frost, wind, flood and fire.
+A single hailstorm can destroy an orchard harvest worth $300,000 - $1.5M+.
+For vineyards, cover extends to grapes on the vine.
+Crop insurance is the foundation of horticultural risk management in Australia.
 Per hectare or crop value

-Public Liability Essential Covers third-party injury and property damage claims.
-Critically, this includes spray drift liability - if your chemical spray drifts onto a neighbouring property (especially an organic operation), damage claims can be $50,000 - $500,000+.
-Also covers visitor injuries on your property. $1M - $10M
+Public Liability Essential Responds to third-party bodily injury and property damage claims.
+Critically, this includes spray drift liability - if your chemical spray drifts onto a neighbouring organic or conventional operation, damage claims can reach $100,000 - $500,000+.
+Also covers visitor injuries on your property, including cellar door guests. $5M - $20M

-Property & Buildings Essential Covers orchard or vineyard buildings - packhouses, coolstores, winery buildings, equipment sheds, and irrigation infrastructure - against fire, storm, earthquake, and other perils.
-A modern packhouse or winery can cost $1M - $10M+ to replace.
+Property & Buildings Essential Covers packhouses, coolrooms, winery buildings, equipment sheds and irrigation infrastructure against fire, storm, flood and other perils.
+A modern packhouse or winery facility can cost $2M - $15M+ to replace.
 Sum insured per building

-Statutory Liability Essential Covers fines and legal defence costs if you are prosecuted under the Work Health and Safety Act 2011, Resource Management Act, or Hazardous Substances regulations.
-Chemical handling, machinery use, and seasonal worker safety are all areas of regulatory scrutiny. $500K - $1M
+Statutory Liability Essential Covers fines and legal defence costs from prosecution under WHS legislation, environmental protection acts or hazardous substance regulations.
+Chemical handling, machinery operation and seasonal worker safety attract active regulatory scrutiny. $500K - $1M

-Wine Stock / Product Essential For viticulture businesses, covers wine stock from grape crush through to bottled product in storage - against fire, contamination, tank failure, and spoilage.
-A single vintage stored in a winery can be worth $500,000 - $5M+.
-Product contamination cover protects against recall costs.
+Wine Stock / Product Essential For viticulture businesses, covers wine inventory from grape crush through fermentation, barrel ageing and bottled product in storage - against fire, contamination, tank failure and spoilage.
+A single vintage in a medium winery can be worth $1M - $8M+.
+Product recall cover protects against contamination events.
 Total stock value

-Business Interruption Recommended Replaces lost income if an insured event prevents you from operating - fire destroys your packhouse, storm damages your irrigation system, or a biosecurity event halts exports.
-Horticultural income is highly seasonal, so disruption at the wrong time can eliminate an entire year's revenue.
+Business Interruption Recommended Replaces lost revenue when an insured event halts your operation - fire destroys a packhouse, storm damages irrigation or a biosecurity event suspends exports.
+Horticultural income is highly seasonal, so disruption at harvest can eliminate an entire year of returns.
 12 - 24 months revenue

-Machinery Breakdown Recommended Covers the cost of repairing or replacing machinery and equipment that breaks down - tractors, sprayers, coolstore refrigeration, packing line equipment, and winery plant.
-Breakdown at harvest time can result in significant crop or product losses.
+Machinery Breakdown Recommended Covers repair or replacement of machinery that fails - tractors, sprayers, coolroom refrigeration, packing line equipment and winery plant.
+Breakdown during harvest can result in significant crop or product losses beyond the equipment cost itself.
 Sum insured per item

-Disclaimer: Cover types and limits shown are general guidance based on typical horticulture and viticulture business needs.
-Your specific requirements depend on your crop types, property values, workforce size, and risk profile.
-Always discuss your needs with your insurer or broker.
+Disclaimer: Cover types and limits shown are general guidance for typical horticultural and viticultural operations.
+Your actual requirements depend on crop types, property values, workforce size and risk profile.
+Always confirm with your insurer or broker.

 Business Insurance Providers for Horticulture & Viticulture